SOLID-TEAM/SOLID_ENGINE/README.md

 - Visualization of KDTree while playing (objects must be static).
 - Configure editor camera options under scene window (camera icon option).

+### 3.0 features:
+- Added bullet physics engine.
+- Components Collider: Box, sphere, capsule and convex hull.
+- component RigidBody
+- Component Character controller -> Keys: UHJK for move, turn left Y, turn right I, and for shoot balls key P.
+- Component vehicle controller -> Keys: UP, LEFT, DOWN, RIGHT
+- Component Joint Point to point

+##NOTES:
+### Colliders and rigidbodies
+- Gameobject with only any component collider, only affects to collision from other dynamic bodies with rigidbody attached.
+If you want a gameobject that is atracted from world physics, you need to attach a rigidbody to its collider.
+- GameObjects with only a rigidody are computed on physics world, but not collide, if you want to collide, add any collider type.
+### Joint
+- You can add any GameObject with rigidbody attached to connected body field with drag and drop, pivot B field automatic attachs to connected body transform.
+- If no connected body attached, you can still move pivotB values and attach the gameobject to world.

 ### Camera Controls

 - **CTRL + Z** : Restore last deleted gameobject.